mathml-refresh/mathml-css-proposals/math-script-level-and-math-style-explainer.md

 * Mathematical formulas are made of several nested constructions.
 Readers expect that each time you go deeper in the expressions (e.g. enter a superscript) text will be automatically scaled down.
-This is can be achieved by implementations by adding relative or absolute `font-size` rules on each relevant node, but that's a bit tedious and error-prone.
+This is can be achieved by adding relative or absolute `font-size` rules on each relevant node, but that's a bit tedious and error-prone.

-* The actual rules for the text size change are a bit complex, and involves concepts similar to `math-script-level` (how deep we are in the expression) and `math-style` (do we try to minimize
+* The actual rules for the text size change are a bit complex, and involve concepts similar to `math-script-level` (how deep we are in the expression) and `math-style` (whether we try to minimize [logical height](https://drafts.csswg.org/css-writing-modes-4/#extent)).
-  [logical height](https://drafts.csswg.org/css-writing-modes-4/#extent)).
   In the TeX example
   `$$A^{A^A} + \sqrt[A]{A} + \frac{A+\frac{A}{A}}{A}$$`,
-  the `A` letter is scaled down once when entering the superscripts but even faster when entering a root's prescript.
+  the `A` letter is scaled down when entering the superscripts but even faster when entering a root's prescript.
 Also it is scaled down when entering the inner fraction but not when entering the outer one.
 These cases on a basic example suggest that a standardized approach would be important to